anirban94chakraborty/anirban94chakraborty/README.md

 - 👨🏼‍💻 I’m currently working as a <u>_Full Stack Developer_</u>
 - 🌱 I’m currently learning `System Design`, `Optimization` and `Scalability`
 - 🤝🏼 I’m looking to collaborate for `Dev Projects`
-- 🧮 I’m always improving my Problem Solving Skills using `Data Structures` & `Algorithms`
+- 🧮 I’m always improving my Problem Solving Skills using `DSA`
 - 💬 Ask me about `Coding` and `Development` in general
 - 🔮 Life Hack: Learn new tech :fire: and share what you have learned :tada:
 - 🤠 Fun fact: I always like to stay active by solving problems.